 Allowing a court to make the final decisions in your divorce is not ideal, but it can happen in any divorce with spouses that cannot see eye-to-eye outside of court.
 On the off-chance that your case does need to go to court, you will not benefit if you need to pack up your case and bring it to a new law firm that can manage litigation.
 See if your divorce lawyer can represent you in court, just in case.

-Experienced, Trusted & Respected – Gille Law Group
+Experienced, Trusted & Respected – Gille Kaye Law Group, PC

 A mismanaged divorce case can spell disaster for you, as the results are going to reach into all corners of your life and far into the future.
 Make certain you are heading down the path that upholds your best interests by working with a divorce attorney who genuinely cares about you and the case result.